1stsetup/node-lirc_client/README.md

 ** programName is required when no other lirc_client object is connected.
 ** programName and verbose will be ignored when another lirc_client object is allready connected.
 ** Will throw errors when something fails.
+** !!
+Currently the configFiles option is ignored so only the global lircrc (/etc/lirc/lircrc) and the personal lircrc (~/.lircrc) are used !!

 * **close**() - Closes connection to lircd for this object.